kubeshop/testkube/docs/docs/guides/cicd/gitops/argocd.md

 $ testkube tests execution EXECUTION_ID
 ```

-‍You should see that the tests have run successfully, just like in the image below.
+‍You should see that the tests have run successfully, as in the image below.

 ![Viewing Executed Tests](../../../img/viewing-executed-tests.png)